 Between 30%-40% of the food supply is wasted every year.
 It is crucial to reduce the food we waste at home, and you can do that by simply paying attention to the amount you buy at the grocery store.

-Store your food in airtight containers to prevent it from going bad too quickly in the refrigerator or freezer.
+Lastly, find out how to store your food properly to prevent it from going bad too quickly.

-It could take up to 1,000 years for plastic bags to biodegrade, at which point animals and humans may consume residual microplastics.
+Plastic bags could take up to 1,000 years to biodegrade, at which point animals and humans may consume residual microplastics.

 When grocery shopping for sustainable food, either bring reusable bags to the store or reuse your single-use plastic bags from a previous shopping trip.